 If you are indigent, you may move to file a reduced number of copies, as detailed in Mass.
 R. App.
 P. 12(b).

 Brief Templates and Filing Checklist

 The Appeals Court has created a Brief Template and an Appendix Template that you can use to make sure you format your brief correctly.
 The templates contain guidance similar to the guidance on this page, and are intended to help you file a correctly-formatted brief.
 Any item in the template that is surrounded by [square brackets] should be replaced or filled in with material specific to your case.
-The Appeals Court has also created checklists (paper brief and e-filed brief) to help you ensure that your brief and appendix meet all of the filing requirements.
+The Appeals Court has also a created checklist to help you ensure that your brief and appendix meet all of the filing requirements.

-The templates and checklists contain a summary of the rules for filing and formatting.
-The templates and checklists are not substitutes for the official rules, and in the case of a conflict or ambiguity, the Massachusetts Rules of Appellate Procedure remain the official source for the rules that apply to the filing of briefs and appendices.
+The templates and checklist contain a summary of the rules for filing and formatting.
+The templates and checklist are not substitutes for the official rules, and in the case of a conflict or ambiguity, the Massachusetts Rules of Appellate Procedure remain the official source for the rules that apply to the filing of briefs and appendices.

 Note that all e-filed documents shall comply with the formatting requirements of the Massachusetts Rules of Appellate Procedure except as modified by the Appeals Court's electronic filing format requirements found on this website.

 Additional Resources for

 The justices take the formatting of briefs very seriously and the clerk’s office will reject briefs for failure to follow formatting requirements and other requirements as specified in the Rules of Appellate Procedure.
 Mass.
 R.A.P.
 20(a)(7).